bkelemen-pitech/my-potential-palm-tree/Docs/decisions/0003-permissions-system.md

 allows for a complex permissions' system, while keeping the business logic intact.
 Implementation details:
 * each entity is handled by one voter
-* if one or more voters fails access is denied
+* if at least one voter fails access is denied

 ## Pros and Cons of the Options <!-- optional -->